Why high-intensity training is better

 heard swimmers say they do not feel as comfortable in the water and confident

 about their technique unless they complete high doses of training.
 As a

-non-swimmer I am happy to admit my ignorance and to concede that the technical
+non-swimmer, I am happy to admit my ignorance and concede that the technical

-aspect of swim training is very important.
+aspect of swim training is essential.
 However, the idea that high-volume

-is spent at target race pace, the more comfortable it will feel in competition.
+is spent at the target race pace, the more comfortable it will feel in competition.